 Your needs and financial situation can play a large part in which mortgage programs you choose and are eligible for.
 For example, some lenders require a 20% down payment to qualify for a mortgage.

-A shorter-term will likely come with higher monthly payments, but lower interest rates that result in lower interest charges over time.
+A shorter term will likely come with higher monthly payments, but lower interest rates that result in lower interest charges over time.
 Not everyone can afford those higher monthly payments, however, in which case a longer term may be preferable.
 Note that longer terms usually mean that you end up paying more in interest over the life of the loan.

-Once you’ve found a loan with rates and terms that work for you, you can obtain a rate lock from your lender, generally for the time it takes to close on the transaction, such as 30 or 45 days.
+Once you’ve found a loan with rates and terms that work for you, you can typically obtain a rate lock from your lender, generally for the time it takes to close on the transaction, such as 30 or 45 days.

 First-time homebuyers can